 Jay’s recent matters include:

-• Representing a whistleblower in False Claims Act litigation against a regional health system
+• Represented a whistleblower in False Claims Act litigation against a regional health system, securing a favorable settlement on the eve of trial

 • Georgetown University Law Center, J.D., cum laude; Barristers’ Council, Director, Alternative Dispute Resolution Division; Assistant Notes Editor, Georgetown Law Technology Review